i.1 – Defining Seaports

 • Transactional networks.
 Ports are nodes in a system of commercial relations where they can be competitive or complementary.
 They use advantages such as location, cost, and productivity to attract or retain shipping services and traffic.

 The above underlines that ports rarely operate in isolation from other ports but are part of complex networks of interactions.
 A port system can be defined as a system of two or more ports located in proximity within a given area.
-They can relate to a complete coastline such as the West coast of North America.
+It can relate to a complete coastline, such as the West Coast of North America.
 The port range is one of the largest consistent port systems.

 A port range can be defined as a group of ports situated along the same seashore and potentially sharing access to a hinterland.